forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 draft: true

 ---
-[Create React App](https://github.com/facebook/create-react-app) is a utility provided by the Facebook team in support of the React JavaScript framework.
+[Create React App](https://github.com/facebook/create-react-app) is a utility provided by the Facebook team in support of the [React](https://reactjs.org/) JavaScript framework.
 The goal of Create React App is to allow developers to quickly bootstrap a React project without having to spend time sorting out the build pipeline.
 With over 47,000 stars on Github (over half as many as the actual React library,) Create React App's popularity speaks for itself.

 The success and utility of Create React App has inspired the Forestry.io community to create a similar project for scaffolding static sites.
 [Create Static Site](https://github.com/forestryio/create-static-site) is a tool that can set up a new Hugo or Jekyll site with a **modern, production-ready build pipeline** in seconds.

-## Why _Create Static Site_
+## Why You'll Like _Create Static Site_

 Building a website to keep up with modern demands requires a modern asset pipeline.
 You need to provide optimum cross-browser and legacy browser support to ensure your code works on as many devices as possible.
 You will want to [use a bundler like Webpack so you can write modular, well-organized JavaScript](https://forestry.io/blog/write-better-javascript-with-webpack/).
 You also want to serve optimized assets to your users so that your page loads as quickly as possible.
 All of this, of course, should be as fast as possible and completely automatic, so you're not wasting time manually recompiling and re-optimizing your scripts.

 Neither Jekyll nor Hugo's `new` command will provide this out of the box.
 Jekyll provides CSS preprocessing with Sass (and can handle CoffeeScript with an additional plugin,) but that's all.
 Hugo is even more barebones: it just copies any assets added to your site's `static` folder, intending for the developer to install whatever asset processing they want.

-This is where _Create Static Site_ comes in. _Create Static Site_ builds off the scaffolding provided by the `new` command to include a **modern, production-ready asset pipeline** with your new site, while keeping the interface simple by using a single command and no configuration.
+This is where _Create Static Site_ comes in. _Create Static Site_ builds off the scaffolding provided by the `new` command to include a production-ready asset pipeline with your new site, while keeping the interface simple by using a single command and no configuration.

 ## Getting Started

 The easiest way to get started with _Create Static Site_ is with [npx](https://www.npmjs.com/package/npx).
-In order to use `npx`, you need to have npm version 5.2 or higher installed, and you need node `6` or higher to run the `create-static-site` scripts.
+In order to use npx, you need to have npm version 5.2 or higher installed, and you need node 6 or higher to run the `create-static-site` scripts.

 {{% tip %}}
 I recommend using [nvm](https://github.com/creationix/nvm) to switch between multiple versions of node and npm.